 - Undergraduate students may apply up tp 9 credit hours of approved graduate-level course work in biology, CHEM-560 Biochemistry I, and STAT-514 Statistical Methods to satisfy the requirements for both degrees.

-- All requirements for the MA or MS in Biology, including a minimum of 18 credit hours completed in residence in graduate status after the undergraduate degree has been awarded.
+- All requirements for the MS in Biology, including a minimum of 18 credit hours completed in residence in graduate status after the undergraduate degree has been awarded.
 Students must finish the master's degree requirements within three years from the date of first enrollment in the master's program.